 What We Do

-ExxonMobil Alaska is one of the three largest producers in Alaska and the largest holder of discovered gas resources on the North Slope.
-According to the U.S. Energy Information Administration, there are 38.16 billion technically recoverable oil-equivalent barrels yet to be developed in Alaska as of 2011.
+ExxonMobil Alaska is one of the three largest oil producers in Alaska, the largest holder of discovered gas resources on the North Slope and operator at Point Thomson.
+According to the U.S. Bureau of Ocean Energy Management, there are 50 billion technically recoverable oil-equivalent barrels yet to be discovered in Alaska as of 2016.
 These resources, including 25 trillion cubic feet of known natural gas resources at Prudhoe Bay, Point Thomson and other fields, could help meet Alaska’s in-state energy needs and could bring commercial volumes to the broader marketplace for generations to come.

-ExxonMobil and its co-venturers have been producing from Prudhoe Bay for almost 40 years.
+ExxonMobil and its co-venturers have been producing from Prudhoe Bay for over 40 years.
 An estimated 60 percent of the state’s remaining oil and gas resources are located there.
-We are working with our co-venturer and operator, BP, to progress development plans for the western region of greater Prudhoe Bay.
-We continue to invest in new wells and new programs to enhance future resource recovery, extend the life of the fields, and increase oil production in Prudhoe Bay and the other fields in which we participate in Alaska.
+We continue to invest in drilling wells and new programs to enhance resource recovery, extend the life of the fields, and increase oil production in Prudhoe Bay and the other fields in which we participate in Alaska.

-ExxonMobil continues to work towards delivering Alaskan natural gas as a source of reliable and clean energy to global markets.
-That effort will provide a variety of benefits to Alaska, including new revenue, sustainable jobs, and business opportunities as well as facilitating new, long-term stable supplies of natural gas for Alaskans.
+ExxonMobil continues to work towards delivering Alaskan natural gas as a source of reliable and clean energy to global markets from development at Point Thomson and Prudhoe Bay.
+Development of these resources will provide a variety of benefits to Alaska, including new revenue, sustainable jobs, and business opportunities as well as facilitating new, long-term stable supplies of natural gas for Alaskans.

 Point Thomson is located on state acreage along the remote Beaufort Sea, 60 miles east of Prudhoe Bay and 60 miles west of the village of Kaktovik.
 The Point Thomson reservoir holds an estimated 8 trillion cubic feet of natural gas and 200 million barrels of natural gas condensate, a high quality hydrocarbon similar to kerosene or diesel.
 The Point Thomson gas resources represent about 25 percent of known gas resources on the North Slope.
-ExxonMobil is developing initial facilities with the capacity to produce up to 10,000 barrels per day of natural gas condensate.
-A natural gas cycling facility is designed to remove this liquid condensate from the “wet” gas with the remaining gas then re-injected into the reservoir for future development.
-The condensate will then be transported by a 22-mile pipeline to the Badami pipeline and further to the Trans Alaska Pipeline System.
+Point Thomson, brought online in April 2016, has an initial design capacity to produce up to 10,000 barrels per day of natural gas condensate.
+A natural gas cycling facility removes this liquid condensate from the “wet” gas with the remaining gas then re-injected into the reservoir for future development.
+Condensate produced at Point Thomson is transported by a 22-mile pipeline to the Badami pipeline and further to the Trans Alaska Pipeline System.

 Learn more about Point Thomson.

-ExxonMobil is the largest working interest owner of Prudhoe Bay, which is operated by BP.
-The Prudhoe Bay development includes more than 1,600 wells, 50 well pads, 1,300 miles of pipeline, seven major production separation facilities, a central gas facility, a central compressor plant, a central power station, a seawater treatment plant, and four active camps housing the more than 2,500 people employed as of January 2014.
+ExxonMobil is the largest working interest owner at Prudhoe Bay, which is operated by BP.
+The Prudhoe Bay development includes more than 1,600 wells, 50 well pads, 1,300 miles of pipeline, seven major production separation facilities, a central gas facility, a central compressor plant, a central power station, and a seawater treatment plant.

-ExxonMobil is a co-venturer in the Endicott oil field which is operated by BP and located in the Beaufort Sea, about 8 miles east of Prudhoe Bay.
-Endicott has the distinction of being the first continuously producing Arctic offshore oil development project.
+ExxonMobil is a co-venturer in the Endicott oil field which is operated by Hilcorp and located in the Beaufort Sea, about 8 miles east of Prudhoe Bay.
 Discovered in 1978, Endicott is located 2.5 miles offshore in the Beaufort Sea and includes two man-made islands for drilling and production connected by an above ground pipeline to the mainland and the Trans Alaska Pipeline System.
-The Endicott Main Production Island started operating on October 3, 1987 as the first offshore Beaufort Sea production system, and continues to function today.
+The Endicott Main Production Island started operating in October 1987 as the first offshore Beaufort Sea production system.

 Kuparuk River Unit

-ExxonMobil is an owner in the Kuparuk Unit that is operated by ConocoPhillips.
+ExxonMobil is an owner in the Kuparuk Unit operated by ConocoPhillips.
 Located west of the Prudhoe Bay Unit and discovered in 1969, the Kuparuk River Unit is the second largest oil field in North America.
-The field began producing in 1979.
-Project infrastructure includes 850 wells, three processing centers, 600 miles of surface pipeline, 41 drill sites, an operations center and industrial center, nine warehouses, and a seawater treatment plant.
+The field began producing in 1981.
+Project infrastructure includes over 800 wells, three processing centers, 600 miles of surface pipeline, 41 drill sites, an operations center and industrial center, nine warehouses, and a seawater treatment plant.

 Trans Alaska Pipeline System